MITRECND/picaboo/README.md

 }
 ```

-Taking our initial proof of concept into account, we can simply begin by executing the compiled executable using the tool…
+Taking our initial proof of concept into account, we can simply begin by executing the compiled executable using the tool...

 ```
 picaboo32.exe break poc.exe